 You also may choose to use a rewetting solution as you wear your lenses.
 These solutions act as a lubricant to increase the comfort of your GP lenses.

-Because lens storage cases can easily become contaminated with bacteria and other organisms, most eye doctors recommend you replace your gas permeable lens case at least every three months.
+Because lens storage cases can easily become contaminated with bacteria and other organisms, most eye doctors recommend that you replace your GP contact lens case monthly or, at a minimum, every three months.

 Many care solutions designed for soft lenses cannot be used on GP lenses.
 Do not switch solutions or use a product that was not recommended by your eye care professional.

 Using generic or store brands, for example, can be a problem.
 These solutions may be inappropriate for your specific GP lens material and may cause eye redness, burning and possibly an eye infection.

 Taking proper care of your GP contact lenses will increase the comfort and lifetime of your lenses, reduce the risk of eye health problems and keep your lens-wearing experience pleasant and worry-free.